Search Railroad Sites For:

 Gauge/Scale Chart

-The following table illustrates the most common gauges of model and toy trains owned and operated in the United States.
+The following table illustrates the most common gauges of model and toy trains currently in use in the United States.
 The chart shows only a small selection of the many recognized gauges of track.
 Other countries have additional gauges not seen in the United States.
+For more about the large variety of model railroad scales, see the Wiki article Model Railway Scales which is an excelent reference and expands on this simple chart below.

 Gauge Rail Spacing Accepted